-In total, the anticipated income from repayable advances is an estimated amount of 14.6 M€.
+The anticipated income from these loans and repayable advances is an estimated amount of 15.1 M ε .

 III.3 Contribution of the State and local authorities to works in the school campuses (cités scolaires mixtes) and universities

 The Région Occitanie, in its capacity as manager, is the contracting authority for the works carried out in the various cités scolaires (high schools including colleges).
 In addition, it also acts as contracting authority for higher education establishments and social and health training colleges.
 It distributes its financial contributions among the relevant bodies on the terms of agreements which set forth the sharing arrangements.